rengeln/StyledWidgets/README.md

 * More widget types, with the goal of eventually providing a styled version of every UMG widget type.
 * Integration with UE5's Common UI and View Model plugins.
 * Better documentation and more in-depth tutorials.
+* Mechanism for splitting a style sheet into multiple files to make it easier for designers to collaborate.
+* Tool for diagnosing how a style is applied to a widget so that a designer can easily debug when a widget doesn't look like expected.